Fox Family Stories

 The first witness signature on Bessie's certificate.
 A Lebow, signing his own name at a Fox family wedding.

-Lay the documents side by side and a pattern emerges that no single record shows.
-In 1903, Harry, newly landed, is sent not to his father but to a Lebow in Boston.
-In 1906, Reva crosses the ocean beside Sivia, her niece.
-Sivia married in Malden in 1907 and Sam married in Boston in 1913, both by the same rabbi, Jacob G. Shain.
-In 1911, a Samuel Lebow, probably Sivia's brother Sam, signs as a witness at a Fox family wedding in Manhattan.
+Laid side by side, the documents show a pattern that no single record does.
+In 1903, Harry lands and is sent not to his father but to a Lebow in Boston.
+In 1906, Reva crosses the ocean one line above Sivia, her niece.
+Sivia married in Malden in 1907 and Sam married in Boston in 1913, and the same rabbi, Jacob G. Shain, married them both.
+In 1911, a Samuel Lebow, probably Sivia's brother Sam, signed as a witness at a Fox family wedding in Manhattan.

-These are small acts.
-But together they show a family split by an ocean staying in each other's lives, for at least a decade in the surviving records.
-And the memory outlived the documents: a century later, a note in a cousin's family tree still preserved the story that her grandmother "came over with Reva Heft Fuks."
+No one of these is a big event on its own.
+But you do not get pointed to a man's house, cross an ocean beside him, share a rabbi, and sign each other's wedding papers unless you are still in each other's lives, and they kept it up for at least a decade in the records that survive.
+The memory lasted longer than the paperwork.
+A century later, a note in a cousin's family tree still kept the story that her grandmother "came over with Reva Heft Fuks."

 FoxLebow